expandedfronts/revisr/revisr/readme.txt

 == Changelog ==

+= 1.2 =
+* Added ability to view the number of pending files in the admin bar
+* Small cleanup, updated wording

 = 1.1 =
 * Bugfixes and improvements
 * Added ability to view changes in files from a previous commit